benduong2001/benduong2001.github.io/food_recommendation.md

 ### Sub-Project 1

-* Task 1 is where I build a textual classification machine learning model on predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
+* With Python, I program a textual classification machine learning model on predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
 * [Click here to see the full "sub-project" 1](https://benduong2001.github.io/food_recommendation_part1.html)
 * After dataset training, the model was able to determine whether a customer review was positive or negative with a 80% accuracy, and even reveals the 20 most influential words that would appear in a review for anticipating the customer satisfaction, shown above.
 As seen, it sensibly finds emotional words.
 But it also picks up words that are otherwise neutral but could be negative in the context of food (like "burnt") or even restaurant service itself (like "slow").